-As mentioned elsewhere on our blog, the General Data Protection Legislation (GDPR) is enshrined in UK law by the Data Protection Act 2018 (DPA).
-In this blog, we’re going to discuss the GDPR’s provisions for data sharing.
+In this blog, we’re going to explain how the DPA, UK GDPR and EU GDPR affect the way you process and share personal data.
 First, here’s a quick intro to the terms by which people are labelled in their relation to data protection law:

 - Data controller: a person or organisation who either alone, or jointly, or in common with other persons, determines the purposes for which and the manner in which any personal data are, or are to be, processed.

 - Data processor: a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 - Data subject: an individual to whom data relates in the context of data protection law; an individual with data protection rights.